keithmburu/courses/2021-compling/labs/lab6.md

 emacs chargen.py
 ```

-Note that when running this code, it is **highly recommended** that you use a ssh into a GPU machine; otherwise, it will be very slow.
+Note that when running this code, it is **highly recommended** that you ssh into a GPU machine; otherwise, it will be very slow.

 ```bash
 ssh your_username@computername.cs.haverford.edu